 - White privileged: White people hold a disproportionate amount of structural power, influence and wealth in the world, with a historical legacy of colonial oppression and slavery our world perpetuates racial stereotypes.

 - Capitalist: Our world is organised by, and glorifies, private property, land ownership, capital and wealth accumulation in the hands of a minority and competitive unequal markets.

-- Ableist and ageist: So older people and people with a physical and/or learning disability and those with mental health issues are also often marginalised, discriminated against and exploited.
+- Ableist and ageist: Older people and people with a physical and/or learning disability and those with mental health issues are also often marginalised, discriminated against and exploited.

 - Cis heteronormative: Our world promotes binary gender as the norm and heterosexuality as the normal or preferred sexual orientation.

-- Disrespectful of our natural environment, seeing animals, plants and land as resources for human use.
+- Disrespectful of our natural environment: the view that animals, plants and land are resources for human use.